FailAcademy/learning/wdp-toronto/_slides/week-05/02-intro-to-es2015.md

 # What We've Learned

-- History of JavaScript and what ES.next means
+- History of JavaScript and what ES2015 meant
 - Syntactical differences between ES5 and ES2015
 - How and where to replace `var` with `let` or `const`
 - How to use arrow functions